LexBorisoff/web-cli/README.md

 &gt; `https://npmjs.com/search?q=@lexjs/web-cli`

-When supplying URL values to the command, this option overrides the default behavior of accessing the URLs directly.
+When supplying URL values to the command, this option overrides the default behavior of opening the URLs.
 Instead, they are treated as search term keywords for the provided engine.
 For example:

 <pre><code>web github.com <em>--engine=google</em></code></pre>

 &gt; `https://google.com/search?q=github.com`

-- #### _An arbitrary URL string like `google.com/search?q=` or `example.com`_
+2. #### _An arbitrary URL string like `google.com/search?q=` or `example.com`_

 <pre><code>web @lexjs/web-cli <em>--engine=npmjs.com/search?q=</em></code></pre>

 &gt; `https://npmjs.com/search?q=@lexjs/web-cli`

-> Non-URL values are not allowed.
+> ⚠️ Non-URL values are not allowed.

 When using the option with an arbitrary URL, it behaves in the same way as any other engine from the config, meaning that you can use other options such as `--search`, `--resource`, `--port`, `--split`, or `--http`.

 Note that since a URL value is a basic string, the CLI will simply append it with whatever keywords are supplied.
 If the URL has no query string that ends with an equals sign (`=`), the values will be added after a forward-slash (`/`), e.g.

-<pre><code>web hello world <em>--engine=example.com</em></code></pre>
+<pre><code>web <em>--engine=example.com</em> hello world</code></pre>

 &gt; `https://example.com/hello%20world`

 ### _Configuration_

-To define more engines and websites than the app defaults, add them to [_engines configuration_](#engines-configuration).
+To define more engines and websites than the app defaults, use [_engines configuration_](#engines-configuration).

 ## `search`

-Specifies what "search path" to use for querying the provided engine.
-This search path is a URL segment that is appended to the search engine's base URL and allows to **_search_** that engine with the provided keywords.
-There could be multiple ways to search a single engine, for example via `search?q=` or `images?q=`, and this option allows you to indicate which one you want to use.
+Specifies what _search path_ to use for querying the provided engine.
+This search path is a URL segment that is appended to the engine's base URL and allows to **_search_** that engine with the provided keywords.
+There could be multiple ways to search a single engine and this option allows to specify it.

+⚡ Takes a value.
+🛠️ Requires an `--engine` option.
+🛠️ Requires keywords.
+⚙️ Allows configuration.

 ### _Options_